 General Stores’ of Whitstable, supplied provisions.
 There is a photo of him in Eric Jay's photo album.
 More recently Tony has been involved in the Red Sands Radio broadcasts from the

-BILL PRICE Kindly signed The Pirate Radio Hall Of Fame guest book a few years ago.
+BILL PRICE Signed The Pirate Radio Hall of Fame guest book a few years ago.
+He has also kindly

 IAN WEST engineer and occasional disc-jockey, he worked for Radio London after City had closed down.
 After his time with the pirates he ran a